pacifics/PassDao/README.md

 Basic, standardized Token contract.
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and the corresponding approval process.

 - Funding.sol:
-Smart contract used for the funding of the Dao.
-Each ether address can send ethers in order to fund the Dao but partners have to be included in the mailing list to become a shareholder of the Dao.
-All ether addresses can refund for the amount sent and not funded.
+Smart contract used for the preliminary funding of the Dao.
+Each Eth address has to be associated with a partner included in the mailing list to become a shareholder of the Dao.
+All Eth addresses can refund for the amount sent and not funded.